 Facts About Fluoride

-For decades, Fluorine has been held in high esteem by the dental community.
-Fluorine is quickly absorbed into the tooth enamel, and increases the strength of the enamel, preventing the decay of enamel in our teeth.
+For decades, Fluoride has been held in high esteem by the dental community.
+Fluoride is quickly absorbed into the tooth enamel, and increases the strength of the enamel, preventing tooth decay.

-In most U.S. communities, sodium fluoride is added as a supplement in its water filtration systems.
+In most U.S. and Canadian communities, sodium fluoride is added as a supplement in its water filtration systems.
 This practice has been known to be safe and useful in fighting cavities.

 What Is Fluoride?